dennissxz/data-science-handbook/_sources/19-miscellaneous/11-latex.md

   \end{align}
   $$

-- This example has two column-pairs, different number of rows
+- 2 columns, but different number of rows

   ```latex